ironscar/dba-starter/postgres/docs/11 - db-links.md

 ### Multi-Container Link

-- DB link from student_tracker DB of second container to postgres DB of first container
+- DB link from postgres DB of first container to student_tracker DB of second container (get data from student_tracker of second container to postgres DB of first container)
+  - we can see this connection entry in `pg_stat_activity` in second container
 - Here we will have to specify the host and port as well
   - the host will be the container IP if both contaners on same host, else it will be the VM IPs
   - the port will be the container port (and not the mapped host port) if both containers on same host, else it will be the VM port which is mapped